 Does this mean that there are no “proven” effects of using meditation therapy?
 As the prior section indicated, the research is promising.

 Here are six more studies:

 - The amygdala changes after two months of meditation training.
-Desbordes (2012) found that there is less activation in this area after learning meditation.
+Desbordes and colleagues (2012) found that there is less activation in this area after learning meditation.

 - Ramsburg and Youmans (2014) found that meditation improves the retention of information.
 In their experiments, college students received brief meditation training or rest.
 Then they listened to a lecture followed by a quiz.
 Students who received meditation training retained more information.
 Unaffected variables included mood, relaxation, and class interest.

-- A 2015 study by Ching and colleagues found that a semester-long mindfulness course improved learning effectiveness.
+- A 2015 study by Ching, Koo, Tsai, and Chen found that a semester-long mindfulness course improved learning effectiveness.
 It also enhanced participants’ attention and memory.

 - Loving-kindness meditation reduces implicit bias against blacks and homeless people (Kang, Gray, & Dovidio, 2013).
 The researchers compared this result against a loving-kindness discussion group and a waitlisted group.

-- Goldin and colleagues (2013) compared MBSR to an aerobic exercise stress reduction program.
+- Goldin, Ziv, Jazaieri, Hahn, and Gross (2013) compared MBSR to an aerobic exercise stress reduction program.
 They found that “meditation practice was associated with decreases in negative emotion and social anxiety symptom severity and increases in attention-related parietal cortex neural responses when implementing attention regulation of negative self-beliefs.”

 8 Techniques Used in Meditation Therapy